fedorkobak/knowledge/other/clouds.md

 There are a services that allow you to rent computers and run programs on them.

+**SLA**: service level argreement.
+A document that outlines the garantees the service provider gives to the customer.
+It generally descirbes the cases and times when the service can be unavailable.

 ## Responsibility models

 There are different models of cloud services.
 They differ based on what is done the customer's end and what is done on the prvider's side: